jw8u/mean-variance/README.md

 ## Usage

-Make sure primary.R and functions.R are in the same directory and that package quantmod is installed.
+Make sure primary.R and functions.R are in the same directory.
 ```
 Rscript primary.R
 ```